-- i) On October 31, 2011, the Company announced the formal appointment of Mr. Paul Conibear as President and Chief Executive Officer, after having held the role on an interim basis following the retirement of Mr. Philip Wright on June 30, 2011. - j) On November 1, 2011, the Company reported that FCX, as operator of the Tenke Fungurume mining operations, approved the undertaking of a second phase of the Tenke Fungurume mine which targets the addition of approximately 68,000 tonnes of copper cathode production annually.
+- j) On November 1, 2011, the Company reported that FCX, as operator of the Tenke Fungurume mining operations, approved the undertaking of a second phase of the Tenke Fungurume mine which targets the addition of approximately 68,000 tonnes of copper cathode production annually.
 The Phase 2 Expansion is expected to increase copper production by 50% to approximately 195,000 tonnes of copper cathode and 15,000 tonnes of cobalt in hydroxide, targeted for completion in 2013.
-The expansion will cost approximately \$850 million and will include additional mining equipment, mill upgrades, acid plant expansion and a doubling of existing tank house capacity. - k) In December 2011, the Company released an interim report on exploration activities including an initial Inferred Mineral Resource for the Semblana Copper Deposit located adjacent to its 100% owned Neves-Corvo mine in southern Portugal.
+The expansion cost is approximately \$850 million and includes additional mining equipment, mill upgrades, acid plant expansion and a doubling of existing tank house capacity. - k) In December 2011, the Company released an interim report on exploration activities including an initial Inferred Mineral Resource for the Semblana Copper Deposit located adjacent to its 100% owned Neves-Corvo mine in southern Portugal.